GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now you store the input value to your internal component state every time the value in the input field changes.
+This stores the input value to your internal components state every time the value in the input field changes.

-A brief note about updating the local state in a React component.
-It would be fair to assume that when updating the `searchTerm` with `this.setState()` the list needs to be passed as well to preserve it.
-But that isn't the case.
+A brief note on updating the local state in a React component.
+It would be fair to assume that updating the `searchTerm` with `this.setState()` that the list needs to be passed as well to preserve it.
+But this isn't the case.
 React's `this.setState()` is a shallow merge.
 It preserves the sibling properties in the state object when updating one sole property in it.
-Thus the list state, even though you have already dismissed an item from it, would stay the same when updating the `searchTerm` property.
+Thus the list state, even though you have already dismissed an item from it, stays the same when updating the `searchTerm` property.

 Let's get back to your application.
 The list isn't filtered yet based on the input field value that is stored in the local state.
-Basically you have to filter the list temporarily based on the `searchTerm`.
+You have to filter the list temporarily based on the `searchTerm`.
 You have everything you need to filter it.
-So how to filter it temporarily now?
-In your `render()` method, before you map over the list, you can apply a filter on it.
-The filter would only evaluate if the `searchTerm` matches the title property of the item.
+To filter it temporarily, apply a filter in your `render()` method before you map over the list.
+The filter only evaluates if the `searchTerm` matches the title property of the item.
 You have already used the built-in JavaScript filter functionality, so let's do it again.
-You can sneak in the filter function before the map function, because the filter function returns a new array and thus the map function can be used on it in such a convenient way.
+You can sneak in the filter function before the map function, because the filter function returns a new array and thus the map function can be conveniently used on it.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~